Eating Disorder Statistics & Key Research | Eating Disorders Victoria

 • Social media use has been linked to self-objectification, and using social media for merely 30 minutes, a day can change the way you view your own body (Fardouly & Vartanian, 2015).

-• study of teen girls reported that social media users were significantly more likely than non-social media users to have internalized a drive for thinness and to engage in body surveillance (Fardouly et.al., 2015).
+• A study of teen girls reported that social media users were significantly more likely than non-social media users to have internalized a drive for thinness and to engage in body surveillance (Fardouly et.al., 2015).

 • Weight-loss dieting is a risk factor for the development of an eating disorders and.
 Dieting frequently precedes the onset of an eating disorder (Butryn & Wadden, 2005).